A STEMsaic Portal experience, free to play, teach, and host. See the method →

 Measure

-In the Wei lab, Raman spectroscopy reads each microplastic particle - returning a precise spectral fingerprint of the polymer.
+In the Wei lab, Raman spectroscopy reads each particle and returns a precise spectral fingerprint of the polymer.

 Map